Sam Fender’s Johnny Depp pub selfie was a serious misstep

 Oh, Sam Fender.
 We were totally fine with you rocking up to BBC Breakfast with a hangover for the ages, even when you looked as if you might vomit.
 In fact, it was the kind of thing that made people love you even more.
 But to post a selfie with Johnny Depp mere seconds after the verdict in his trial against ex-wife Amber Heard was announced?
 Yikes.
 Depp might have won the case, but in the picture – taken in the beer garden of Newcastle’s The Bridge Tavern on the final day of the biggest celebrity court drama of the decade – Fender doesn’t mention such legal matters.
 Instead, Fender brands Depp and his rocker pal Jeff Beck “serious heroes”.

-Nicol confirmed that 12 of 14 instances of domestic violence against Heard occurred, and used that as evidence to rule against Depp.
-Neither was a domestic violence case, but the first one confirmed that is indeed what happened.
+Nicol confirmed that 12 of 14 alleged instances of domestic violence against Heard occurred, and used that as evidence to rule against Depp.
 And while Heard may have lost the wider defamation case in the latest trial – in which Depp sought $50m in damages – she was also awarded $2m for Depp’s lawyer calling her abuse allegations “a hoax”.
-On this side of the Pond, Depp then, legally, is a known domestic abuser.
+On this side of the Pond, Depp, legally, is a known domestic abuser.
 These don’t sound like the actions of a “serious hero”.

-Fender isn’t the only one to show social media support of Depp in the wake of such a serious claim.
-Among the many celebrities who have “liked” Depp’s official statement were Lakeith Stanfield, Emma Roberts, Gemma Chan, Bella Hadid, Taika Waititi, Jennifer Aniston, Riley Keough, and Jason Momoa, who stars alongside Heard in the Aquaman films – though Momoa also liked Heard’s post-case statement, too.
-Of course, they have a right to say and support whoever and whatever they choose, but even if they have sided with Depp and believe no abuse took place, it’s impossible to ignore that fact that during the case Heard was subjected to a harrowing social media pile-on in which online abuse – death and rape threats included – was a daily occurance.
+Fender isn’t the only one to show social media support for Depp in the wake of such a serious claim.
+Among the many celebrities who have “liked” Depp’s official statement were Lakeith Stanfield, Emma Roberts, Gemma Chan, Bella Hadid, Taika Waititi, Jennifer Aniston, Riley Keough and Jason Momoa, who stars alongside Heard in the Aquaman films – though Momoa also liked Heard’s post-case statement, too.
+Of course, they have a right to say and support whoever and whatever they choose, but even if they have sided with Depp and believe no abuse took place, it’s impossible to ignore the fact that during the case Heard was subjected to a harrowing social media pile-on in which online abuse – death and rape threats included – was a daily occurrence.

 There’s not much we can do about the fact that the old guard of rock’n’roll are apparently on Depp’s side, from Jeff Beck proudly taking him on tour, to Paul McCartney flashing Depp’s face up on the big screens during his latest US shows.
 But for a younger guitar star on the rise, a little more sensitivity would have been welcome.